Discover the essential steps you need to take to ensure your next server migration is a success!

 Key Questions To Consider When Switching DNS

-- Have you double-checked there are no business-critical events in the next 72 hours following “go live?”
+- Have you double-checked that there are no business-critical events in the next 72 hours following going live?

-- Are all parties clear on their duties for the “go live” event?
+- Are all parties clear on their duties for going live?

 - Do you have a backup, reversion, or correction plan in case something goes wrong?

 Keep the Old Server Active as Short-Term Protection

 Are you wondering what to do with your previous server now that it’s not in use?
 Our recommendation is to leave the old server active for at least a week or two as a point of reference and fallback option in the event an unknown problem rears its head.
-Leaving your old server running for a transition period offers excellent protection against the most unforeseen issues.
+Leaving your old server running for a transition period offers excellent protection against unforeseen issues.

 What Should You Avoid During Server Migrations?

 Avoid the following during server migrations:

-- Migrations should generally be performed during off-hours or times when a minimal amount of business is expected.
+- Migrations should generally be performed during off-hours or when minimal business is expected.
 This reduces the chances of disruption, allows the IT team to focus solely on the migration, and prevents the legacy environment from being overwhelmed or the network from becoming saturated.

 - Avoid starting a migration until the exploration period is complete.
 An incomplete exploration is one of the main sources of preventable problems in migration projects of all kinds.
 It can be a lengthy process, but the time invested upfront will save you and your team countless headaches in the long run.

 - Notify staff outside of the migration team about the migration.
 This includes migration timelines, the changes expected to occur, and responsibilities, if any, that may be included as part of the project.
 You may need to distribute documentation to inform your staff or have a window of time in which IT personnel can assist end users with the initial set-up process.

 How Can a Service Provider Help With Server Migrations?